-DN5002A - Human Scale (2018/19)
+DN5002A - Human Scale (2023/24)

-|Module approved to run in 2018/19|
+|Module approved to run in 2023/24

 |Credit rating for module

-|School||The Sir John Cass School of Art, Architecture and Design (The Cass)|
+|School of Art, Architecture and Design

 |Total study hours

-As humans, we live in a continuous and ongoing relationship with the made world, where the former and the latter each inform the other.
-This module aims to show how understanding of the human body (its scale, proportions and movement) and awareness of sociological and physiological human behaviour are key aspects to successful design.
+As humans, we live in a continuous and ongoing relationship with our environment This module aims to show how our understanding of the human body (its scale, proportions and movement) together with awareness of sociological and physiological human behaviour are key aspects to successful design.

-Close observation of the interaction between the body and its immediate environment will be at the core of this area of study.
+Close observation of the interaction between the behaviours of people within the immediate environment will be at the core of this area of study.
 It will show how analysis of the human being, at a range of scales, is vital to relevant, safe and ethical, innovative design that responds to physical and sensory needs.
 Environmental observation and reflection will be documented through a range of media, analysed to support the generation of concepts and design ideas.

 Informed selection and application of material processes are an intrinsic part of the design and production of both objects and the made environment.
-Workshop activities will explore and test ideas, exploring design issues through modelling in traditional and/ or digital materials and technologies.
+Workshop activities will explore and test ideas, resolving design issues through modelling in traditional and digital materials and technologies.
 Material experimentation and knowledge will enhance both the concept and its communication.

 Prior learning requirements

 The module will necessarily reflect current debate and practice concerning thinking, and use of materials, techniques and technologies appropriate to human-centred design, including 2D and 3D production processes and relevant discipline-specific skills.

-• developing and testing outcomes against identified aims; LO4
+• developing and testing outcomes against identified aims;

-• traditional and digital modelling techniques.
-LO4
+• traditional and digital modelling techniques;

 Balance of independent study and scheduled teaching activity

-The module and course utilise the University’s blended learning platform to support and reinforce learning, to foster peer-to-peer communication and to facilitate tutorial support for students.
-Reflective learning is promoted through assessment items and interim formative feedback points that ask students to reflect on their progress, seek help where they identify the opportunity for improvement in learning strategies and outcomes, and make recommendations to themselves for future development.
-Throughout the module, students build a body of work, including reflections on progress and achievement.
+Activities foster peer-to-peer community building and support for learning.
+Reflective learning is promoted through interim formative feedback points that ask students to reflect on their progress, receive help where they identify the opportunity for improvement in learning strategies and outcomes and make recommendations to themselves for future development.
+Throughout the module, students build a body of work, including written reflections on progress and achievement.

-The School’s programme of employability events and embedded work-related learning within the curriculum supports students’ personal development planning.
+The School’s programme of employability events and embedded work-based learning within the curriculum supports students’ personal and career development planning.
 Through these initiatives, students are increasingly able, as they progress from year to year, to understand the professional environment of their disciplines, the various opportunities available to them, and how to shape their learning according to their ambitions.

-On successful completion of this module, students will be able to:
+On successful completion of the module, to the standard expected at Level 5, you will be able to:

 Knowledge and Understanding